Floern/generic-bot-frame/README.md

-# generic-bot-frame
+# Generic Bot Frame

-Generic Bot framework for the Stack Exchange chat
+Generic Bot framework for the Stack Exchange chat written in Java.